SvenWesterbeek/DeHNSSo/README.md

 ## Installation <a id="installation"></a>

 To start using DeHNSSo, please download the files from this GitHub [Repository](https://github.com/SvenWesterbeek/DeHNSSo).
 The current version of DeHNSSo was made using MATLAB R2022b.
 Support for earlier versions is not guaranteed.
 This file contains several folders, namely: Callers, Tools, Data Files, and Documentation.
-It is important that all folders remain together in a directory of your choosing.
+All folders must remain together in a directory of your choosing.

 The base flow data for the fourth example case "CFI over a step in a swept-wing BL" is too large for this repository and can be found in the data [Repository](https://PLACEHOLDER) repository of J. Casacuberta instead.